 Nicolas is a 4th year Honours BSc, Applied Health Sciences (pre-clinical specialization) student at the University of Waterloo.
 Outside academics, Nicolas is heavily involved in stem cell/tissue bioengineering research and regenerative medicine.
 Having spent some time working for the University of Toronto, Nicolas has re-located to the University of British Columbia to continue his most recent projects seeking to determine the mechanisms underlying self-organization within 2D and 3D human organoids.
 Nicolas has co-authored work presented at a number of international conferences including the Biomedical Engineering Society Annual Conference in Phoenix, Arizona and the United Kingdom Conference on Multiscale Biology in Nottingham, U.K. In his spare time, Nicolas enjoys engaging in a healthy, active lifestyle through music, athletics, and cooking.

-Emily Lind is a third-year Biochemistry student at Queen’s University.
-Her previous research experience includes winning a bronze medal at the Canada Wide Science Fair in 2014 for an original project entitled The Piano Tuner’s Dilemma, which examined pitch perception and preference in adolescents.
-The same project won the grand prize at the Peterborough Regional Science Fair, as well as seven additional scholarships and awards.
+Emily Lind is a Biochemistry specialization student at Queen’s University.
+She also has a BA in Religious Studies, and certificates in Entrepreneurship and Gender and Sexual Diversity.
+She recently completed a pharmaceutical internship at PnuVax Biopharmaceuticals, a company which is currently developing a dollar-per-dose pneumonia vaccine which aims to combat the disease in developing countries and Canada’s indigenous population.
+Emily won a bronze medal at the Canada Wide Science Fair and eight additional scholarships and awards in 2014 for an original research project.
+She has also been acknowledged by the Global Undergraduate Awards as a highly-commended entrant for her papers within the humanities.
 In her spare time, she enjoys watching cult classic cinema and television, and likes to explore various music streaming services for obscurities.
 She is also an avid thrift store shopper who owns too many antiques!